 The goal of the S.W.A.G.
 Scholarship Awards is to build confidence and ensure a better future for Detroit teens, provide a village of support for parents and educators, and together, build strong future community and business leaders.

 From motivating us through challenging times, to helping us discover our passions, teachers, coaches, and education support professionals play an important role in the lives of students.
 And when they meet an education support professional who truly inspires them, it’s not uncommon to feel that influence for many years to come.

-That is why TCF Bank is giving out the first annual SWAG Influential Educator Award.
+That is why TCF Bank is giving out the S.W.A.G.
+Influential Educator Award.
 These (5) $1,000 grants will be given to educators to enable them to take the lead on a wide range of projects to improve student learning.

 *Education support professionals can be classified as guidance counselors, para-educators, school bus drivers, maintenance and custodial staff, food services staff, school nurses and student services workers, clerical and office assistants, and school security officers.